 What is Limestone?

-Limestone is a sedimentary rock composed of calcium carbonate, mostly formed by the accumulation and subsequent solidification of marine fossil debris.
+Limestone is a sedimentary rock composed of calcium carbonate.
+It is the key ingredient in cement which makes concrete and is vital to process minerals required for a lower carbon economy such as aluminum and gold.
 Yes, it’s a rock filled with tightly packed fossils.
 But limestone’s calcium carbonate is one of the most utilitarian industrial minerals.
 It’s the rubble underneath almost every road.
 It fronts many public monuments.
 But it’s been the hero ingredient of building mortar for millennia.
 And it remains so for modern cement.
 Another offshoot - soda ash - is a foundation stone of the chemical industry.
 It’s in paper and soap, plastics and rubber, glassmaking and industrial waste treatments.
 It’s a fertiliser and soil conditioner.
 It’s in food supplements.
 It’s in steel smelting.
 It’s behind hydrochloric acid.
 And while its industrial use often entails heavy CO2 emissions, treated limestone shows promise for carbon capture and storage.
-How is it used?